Lecrapouille/TimedPetriNetEditor/README.md

 - `+`, `-` keys: add/remove a token on the place selected by the mouse cursor.
 - `PageUp`, `PageDown` keys: rotate CW or CCW the transition selected by the mouse cursor.
-- `R` key: start (run) or stop the simulation.
+- `R` or `SPACE`key: start (run) or stop the simulation.
 Note: if the simulation is stalled (no possible burning tokens), then the simulation will automatically stops and return to the edition mode.
 - `C` key: show the first critical circuit if and only if the Petri net is a graph event.